 Instructions

-1. To a large bowl, add the wine, broth, tomato paste, salt and pepper.
-Whisk to distribute the paste.
-Add the bay leaves, fresh rosemary, short ribs, garlic, onion, celery and fennel.
-Mix well so the ribs get coated well with the marinade.
-They don’t have to be completely submerged.
-Cover with a lid or plastic wrap and refrigerate overnight.
+• To a large bowl, whisk together the wine, broth, tomato paste, salt, and pepper until the paste is fully dissolved.
+Add the bay leaves, fresh rosemary, short ribs, garlic, onion, celery, and fennel.
+Toss the ribs until well-coated; they do not need to be fully submerged.
+Cover and refrigerate overnight to allow the flavors to penetrate the meat.